thoth-station/kebechet/README.rst

 Kebechet
 --------

-I'm Kebechet, godness of freshness.
-I will keep your dependencies fresh and up2date.
+I'm Kebechet, goddess of freshness.
+I will keep your dependencies fresh and up-to-date.